Tarbagatay, Russia

 In February 1920, the only issue of the newspaper Izvestia of the Central Executive Committee of the Soviets of the Baikal region was published in the village.

-In November 1923, a cell of the RKSM was created in Tarbagatai.
+In November 1923, a cell of the RKSM was created in Tarbagatay.
 On December 31, 1923, a club was opened in the village in memory of the fallen freedom fighters.
 On January 8, 1924, the first children's performance was given in a rural school.

 In 1925, an agricultural center and an experimental field were opened.
 For the first time, an agronomist appeared in the village.

-May 30, 1926 opened a hut-reading room].
+May 30, 1926 opened a hut-reading room.
 On August 19, 1926, the construction of a hospital with 20 beds was completed.
 The hospital building has become one of the largest buildings in the Verkhneudinsky district.

 In the summer of 1928, an episode of the film "The Descendant of Genghis Khan" - "The Death of a Commander" was filmed in the village.
 In the role of the wife of the partisan commander, a local resident Daria was filmed.

-On October 1, 1933, the All-Russian Central Executive Committee decided to transfer the center of the Verkhneudinsk aimag from the city of Verkhneudinsk to the village of Tarbagatai with the renaming of the Verkhneudinsk aimag into the Tarbagatai aimag.
+On October 1, 1933, the All-Russian Central Executive Committee decided to transfer the center of the Verkhneudinsk aimag from the city of Verkhneudinsk to the village of Tarbagatay with the renaming of the Verkhneudinsk aimag into the Tarbagatai aimag.

 Attractions